 5.3 Are individuals free from coercion?
-Expectation: Individuals have the right to live in an environment free from coercion, and to exercise their right to choice a nd self-do eterminat ion.
+Expectation: Individuals have the right to live in an environment free from coercion, and to exercise their right to choice a nd self-de eterminat ion.
 Related Questions: Are individuals allowed to voice grievances to the residential setting staff, public officials, the ombudsman, or any other person, without fear of reprisal, retaliation, restraint, interference, or coercion?
-YES □ NO How does the residential setting ensure residents are allowed to voice grievances without fear of reprisal, retaliation, resinterference, or coercion?
+YES NO NO How does the residential setting ensure residents are allowed to voice grievances without fear of reprisal, retaliation, resinterference, or coercion?
 Please explain or provide a copy of the setting's policy and procedure on grievances. traint, Do individuals in the setting display different personal styles, haircuts, etc.?
-YES NO 5.4 How does staff treat individuals?
+YES NO NO 5.4 How does staff treat individuals?
 Expectation: Staff treats individuals in a dignified manner.
 Related Questions: Do staff greet and chat with individuals?
 YES NO Are the needs met for individuals who need a hearing aide, eyeglasses, walkers, or other assistive devices?
-YES Does the staff verbally communicate with individuals in a loud tone of voice?
+YES 🗌 NO Does the staff verbally communicate with individuals in a loud tone of voice?
 If yes, please explain.
-YES

-Does staff converse with individuals while providing assistance or services and during the course of the day?
+YES 🗌 NO Does staff converse with individuals while providing assistance or services and during the course of the day?
 VES Do staff talk to other staff in front of individuals as if the individual is not there?
 YES Does staff address individuals in the manner they like to be addressed?
-YES
+VES

 5.5 Are individuals' choices incorporated into the services and supports they receive?
-Expectation: Individual choices are accounted for and honored unless the individual's safety would be jeopardized and in a centered plan. ccordance e with the e person- Related Questions: Does staff ask the individual about their needs and preferences?
+Expectation: Individual choices are accounted for and honored unless the individual's safety would be jeopardized and in a ccordance with the person centered plan.
+Related Questions: Does staff ask the individual about their needs and preferences?
 YES How are individuals made aware of the process for making service request service requests?
 Is individual choice facilitated such that the individual feels empowered to make decisions?
-YES NO Do individuals have the option to choose from whom they receive services and supports?
-YES 🗌 NO How are individual requests accommodated? - - 5.6 Are individuals, or their representatives, active participants in the development of, and updates to, the plan of care / service plan lan?
+YES NO - Do individuals have the option to choose from whom they receive services and supports?
+YES 🗌 NO How are individual requests accommodated?

+-

+-

+5.6 Are individuals, or their representatives, active participants in the development of, and updates to, the plan of care / service p lan?

 Expectation: Individuals and/or their representatives are active participants in the service planning process.
+Planning mee tings occu r at time s

+convenient to the individual/representative.

+Related Questions:

-Planning mee convenient to the individual/representative. ır at time S Related Questions: How does the setting post or provide information to individuals/representative(s) about how to request and schedule a p lanning m neeting? - Was the individual/representative(s) present during the last plan meeting?
-YES □ NO Do individuals participate in their plan meetings?
+How does the setting post or provide information to individuals/representative(s) about how to request and schedule a p lanning m neeting?

+-

+-

+Was the individual/representative(s) present during the last plan meeting?
+YES Do individuals participate in their plan meetings?
 YES Is the individual's input reflected in the service plan?
-YES
+YES L NO